aisbergg/python-templer/README.md

 # Templer - templating with Jinja2

+> **Note: This project has been left without ongoing maintenance.
+I'd like to point out that the code is relatively dated and no longer aligns with my current coding standards.**

 This is a Python 3 module for rendering template files using [Jinja2](http://jinja.pocoo.org/).
 Sources for variables is the environment and context files.

 The documentation of the Jinja2 syntax can be found [here](http://jinja.pocoo.org/docs/dev/templates/).